You are currently viewing Diabetes Mellitus: Causes, Signs, and Management Strategies

 Programs like Kenya’s “Changing Diabetes® in Children” have shown measurable improvements in health outcomes through culturally adapted care.

-Diabetes Mellitus Meal of Whole Grain, Fish and Broccoli
+Diabetes Mellitus-Friendly Meal of Ofada Rice, Fish, and Broccoli

 Regular Physical Exercise Is An Important Component In The Management Of Diabetes Mellitus